omarkmu/pz-omichat/docs/user-guide/java-mods.md

 ## Functionality

-The `ChatServer.class` replacement cleans up the server-side `chat` log files to remove data included in messages for mod functionality.
+The `ChatMessage.class` replacement cleans up the server-side `chat` log files by separating the chat text from the data included for mod functionality.

 The `GeneralChat.class` replacement is recommended for servers using the game's Discord integration.
-This cleans up messages sent from the in-game `/all` chat to remove data included in messages for mod functionality.
+This cleans up messages sent from the in-game `/all` chat to remove mod data.

 ## Installation